92green/mobx-fog-of-war/README.md

 You're not required to think about "requesting" data in advance.
 Just try to access it using `store.get()` or `store.useGet()` and it'll fetch new data if the data in your cache is missing or stale.
 This makes it easy to do your data joins right in your components, keeping your data-joining-logic as minimal as possible.

+If your _server_ is performing data joins (as many graphql APIs tend to do) then `mobx-fog-of-war` may not be right for you.
+In this case check out [enty](https://github.com/92green/enty) for normalised state management.

 Install with `npm install react mobx mobx-react mobx-fog-of-war`

 - 100% [typescript typed](https://www.typescriptlang.org/)